Showing articles associated with Tina Fawcett

 Three key reasons

-- A wonderful array of colleagues and doctoral students working on energy and environment research.
+- A wonderful array of colleagues and students working on energy and environment research.
 Plus active environmental networks which allow us to learn from each other more broadly (Oxford Networks for the Environment).

 - The brilliant academics, activists, business people and civic leaders who visit the university to share their knowledge and enthusiasm on environmental issues.

 - Oxford and Oxfordshire are home to NGOs, local governments, businesses and many voluntary groups working to improve the local and global environment.
-It’s great to work somewhere where people outside the university are interested in our work, and we can use our expertise to directly contribute to change locally and beyond.
+It’s great to be somewhere where people outside the university are interested in our work, and we can use our expertise to directly contribute to change locally and beyond.

 What is the biggest environmental challenge facing the planet right now?